-Los Tres, collective name for Cristina García Martin, Klink and Luis Mendo, work full time as designers but when they should be sleeping they make comics.
+Los Tres was a Dutch art collective that existed from 1999 until approximately 2002.
+It consisted of Cristina García Martin, Klink and Luis Mendo, full time designers who used their spare time to make comics.
 On a garden party in Amsterdam in 1999 they decided they should start a fully independent comic.
 Luis' and Cristina's Spanish cultural comic heritage and Klink's Dutch "polder-mentality" resulted in the first issue after just a few months.
-They have published several of their own 'Los Tres' comics since then and work on a number of small projects in between publications.
+They have published several of their own 'Los Tres' comics since then and have worked on a number of small projects in between publications.

 The Legend of Los Tres according to Los Tres: